LachlanWallbridge/casino_ur5_project/README.md

 ## 8.2 Potential Improvements

+> TODO: Ideas for “Version 2.0”:
+  - More advanced game logic or betting options.
+  - Improved perception (multi-view, better models, tracking).
+  - More expressive visualisation or user controls.
+  - Hardware improvements (faster gripper, safer interactions).

 ### Improvements on motions and close-loop controls
 One improvement is to ensure the robot always starts in a known, safe home position when the system launches.
 Establishing a consistent initial pose would remove uncertainty about the robot’s configuration, simplify motion planning, and reduce the chance of unreachable states.
 Additionally, both the Brain node and the moveit_path_planning_server could be enhanced with automatic recovery behaviours.
 When a motion error occurs, the system could command the robot to safely return to the home position and display a clear error message on the frontend, improving usability and preventing unsafe states.

 Another area for future development is the pick-and-place control loop.
 The current system is not fully real-time, as target poses for dice and cup detection are only refreshed after each discrete motion completes.
 A more advanced approach would introduce continuous tracking—updating target poses in real time and running path planning continuously as the object moves.
 Implementing such a closed-loop motion pipeline would allow smoother, more responsive manipulation, enabling the robot to follow moving targets dynamically rather than executing step-based motions.

-> TODO: Reflect on engineering challenges and potential improvements.
-Include:

-- Major technical challenges (e.g. calibration drift, latency, path planning collisions) and how you addressed them.
-- Design trade-offs you made (e.g. algorithm choice vs. runtime, robustness vs. complexity).
-- Ideas for “Version 2.0”:
-  - More advanced game logic or betting options.
-  - Improved perception (multi-view, better models, tracking).
-  - More expressive visualisation or user controls.
-  - Hardware improvements (faster gripper, safer interactions).
+## 8.3 Project Novelty

-- What makes your approach distinctive or effective compared to a naive baseline.
+> TODO: What makes your approach distinctive or effective compared to a naive baseline.

 ---